About the Program

 What Makes the Program Distinctive?

 This is the primary liberal arts degree in music.
 Students who seek this degree have interests in performance studies, pedagogy, theory or history or want a solid general background in music.
 Some students choose to pursue graduate study in music upon completion of the degree.
-Many students choose to double major with another discipline or add a minor in an area outside of music opening the door to numerous opportunities.
+Many students choose to double major with another discipline or add a minor in an area outside of music opening the door to expanded professional opportunities.

 Beyond the Classroom